There are two ways to configure log4j logging in WSO2 API Manager. You can manually edit the

 Configure Log4J loggers

 This section allows you to browse through all loggers, define a log level, and switch on/off additivity to any of them.
 You can filter loggers using the first few characters (use the Starts With button) or using a combination of characters (use the Contains button).

 - Logger - The name of a logger.

 - Parent Logger - The name of a parent logger.

-- Level - Allows to select level (threshold) from the drop-down menu.
-After you specify the level for a certain logger, a log request for that logger will only be enabled if its level is equal or higher to the logger’s one.
+- Level - Allows to select the level (threshold) from the drop-down menu.
+After you specify the level for a certain logger, a log request for that logger is enabled only if its level is equal or higher to that of the logger’s.
 If a given logger is not assigned a level, then it inherits one from its closest ancestor with an assigned level.
 See hierarchy of levels above.

-- Additivity - Allows to inherit all the appenders of the parent Logger if set as "True."
+- Additivity - Allows to inherit all the appenders of the parent Logger if set to True.

 Use the following procedure to enable logs to view HTTP headers and messages: